PaulioRandall/np90/README.md

 	// output is the file path to merge all processed .p69
 	// files into.
 This does not include style content from
-	// Svelte files or anyother framework.
-If null, a .css
+	// framework files.
+If null, a .css file will be
-	// file will be created for each .p69 file in the same
-	// directory as it.
+	// created for each .p69 file in the same directory as it.
 	//
 	// There are virtues and vices to each approach but
 	// amalgamation works better for smaller projects while
-	// big projects often benefit from more rigorous
+	// big projects usually benefit from more rigorous
 	// modularisation.
-	output: './src/global.css',
+	output: './src/app.css',
 })
 ```